A crash with an uninsured driver is more than an accident in Pennsylvania—it can be a nightmare.

 Claims involving an uninsured or underinsured motorist are complex in Pennsylvania.
 Moreover, there are few protections available to ensure victims receive fair compensation.

-It’s up to individual drivers to protect themselves with additional coverages, but even then, it can be an uphill battle to make things right.
+It’s up to drivers to protect themselves with additional coverages.
+Even then, it can be an uphill battle to make things right.